-Property Family Dispute Resolution is a process designed for people who need to reach an agreement about splitting up assets when they separate.
+Property Family Dispute Resolution is a process designed to help you to reach an agreement about splitting up assets after you separate.

-Property Family Dispute is a one off process which may be made up of a number of sessions until an agreement is reached or is found to be impossible to achieve.
+Property Family Dispute is only done once until an agreement is reached that can be made legally enforceable.
+It will be made up of a number of sessions until an agreement is reached or is found to be impossible to achieve.

 On the first session, we will be working to establish the asset pool, to discuss the considerations that you would each like the other to take into account and considering your proposals for the property settlement.